Multi-neutron correlations in light nuclei via ab-initio lattice simulations

 In practice, we perform AFMC simulations on a periodic cubic lattice with side length of $L = 12$ and spatial lattice spacing of $a \simeq 1.32$~fm, corresponding to a momentum cutoff of $\Lambda = \pi/a \simeq 471$~MeV.
 The temporal lattice spacing is set to $a_t = 0.001$~MeV$^{-1}$ for the Euclidean-time evolution.
 The initial states are chosen as the product of the single-particle harmonic oscillator (HO) wavefunctions.
 For the hydrogen isotopes, the HO frequency of the valence neutrons is reduced to generate more diffuse wavefunctions and to accelerate convergence.
-Calculated energies are extrapolated to the infinite Euclidean-time limit using the formalism outlined in~\cite{supp}.
-Finite-volume effects have been explicitly examined, and their impact is found to be well within the statistical uncertainties~\cite{supp}.
+Calculated energies are extrapolated to the infinite Euclidean-time limit using the formalism outlined in SM~\cite{supp}.
+Finite-volume effects were explicitly assessed at the present statistical precision and are found to be subdominant compared with statistical uncertainties~\cite{supp}.
+We therefore do not perform a volume extrapolation.
 In the pinhole calculation, the point-nucleon coordinates are convolved with a Gaussian~\cite{Elhatisari:2017eno} of width $0.84$~fm to account for the finite size of the nucleons~\cite{Lin:2021xrc}.
 Each pinhole configuration undergoes 3000 Gaussian smearing iterations to enhance the smoothness and reduce lattice artifacts in the density profiles.
 Unless stated otherwise, density-related observables are evaluated at a Euclidean projection time of $\tau = 0.35$~MeV$^{-1}$, ensuring a balance between convergence and statistical precision, following Refs.~\cite{Elhatisari:2017eno,Shen:2022bak,Shen:2024qzi,Zhang:2024wfd}.

 \paragraph{\itshape Results:}